filecoin-project/filecoin-docs/smart-contracts/developing-contracts/filecoin.sol.md

 npm install @zondax/filecoin-solidity
 ```

+{% hint style="info" %}
+Until mid-2023, Zondax was the legacy maintainer of Filecoin.sol.
+Protocol Labs took over the project, and are in the process of moving NPM packages over to the `protocollabs` NPM account.
+{% endhint %}

 ## Usage

 Once installed, you can call built-in actors in the library after importing them into your smart contract.